jaypunxchavan/GI_Detector/README.md

 # GI Detector
-A sub-$100 electrochemical sensor pipeline for in vitro glycemic index estimation.
+A sub-$300 electrochemical sensor pipeline for in vitro glycemic index estimation.

 ## What this is
-This project replicates the Magaletta in vitro GI pipeline -- enzymatic starch digestion, glucose measurement, ML-based prediction -- using commodity hardware instead of HPLC.
-The goal is to quantify how much accuracy is lost when you replace a $10,000 lab instrument with an ~$200 Arduino-based sensor.
+Tests whether a commodity glucometer strip, read by a custom Arduino circuit, can estimate glycemic index (GI) as accurately as lab-grade methods (HPLC, enzymatic assays) at a fraction of the cost.
+Food samples undergo simulated digestion, glucose release is tracked over time, and the resulting signal is correlated against each food's published GI value.

-## Hardware architecture
+## Hardware
-Glucometer strip electrodes connect to a transimpedance amplifier (MCP6002 op-amp, channel A) that converts the microamp-level glucose oxidase reaction current into a 0–5V signal read by the Arduino's built-in ADC (analogRead, no external sensor IC required for the measurement itself).
-A 1MΩ feedback resistor sets the default gain, with 10MΩ, 200kΩ, and 100kΩ as troubleshooting fallbacks.
-A trim potentiometer provides an adjustable 0–5V bias on the second electrode, since the strip's electrochemistry needs a bias point away from 0V to produce a glucose-dependent signal.
-Full circuit wiring, pinout, and a troubleshooting tree (gain, bias, contact, and polarity issues) are documented in `src/hardware/`.
+Glucometer strip electrodes connect to a transimpedance amplifier (MCP6002 op-amp) that converts the glucose oxidase reaction current into a 0–5V signal read by the Arduino's ADC.
+1MΩ feedback resistor (10MΩ/200kΩ/100kΩ fallbacks), trim potentiometer for bias, ICL7660 negative-bias circuit included.
+Full wiring and troubleshooting docs in `src/hardware/`.

-An earlier version of this project used an INA219 current sensor wired directly across the strip electrodes.
-That architecture doesn't work: the INA219 is a bus-current monitor intended for amp-to-milliamp-scale measurements, not the 1–5 microamp signal this strip produces, and it sits below the sensor's resolution at any usable gain setting.
-The INA219 module is no longer part of the measurement circuit.
+Uses TRUENESS glucometer strips (glucose oxidase, 40–600 mg/dL range) with a TRUENESS meter as ground truth during calibration.

 ## Methodology

-**Phase 1: Hardware calibration (in progress)** Arduino Uno + MCP6002 transimpedance amplifier reads the glucose oxidase reaction current from Contour Next glucometer strips as a 0–5V signal (raw ADC counts, 0–1023).
-Calibrated against dextrose standards at 50–400 mg/dL, prepared in the same 0.15M sodium acetate buffer used for digestion, so the calibration matrix matches the measurement matrix.
+**Phase 0: Pre-Procedure validation** — Circuit tested against known dextrose standards (50–400 mg/dL) in matched buffer.

-**Phase 2: Digestion protocol**
-Food sample dissolved in 0.15M sodium acetate buffer (pH 5.8–6.2), incubated with alpha-amylase at 37°C in a sous vide water bath.
-Glucose readings at 0, 15, 30, 45, 60 min.
-Area under the glucose release curve (AUC) computed per food, normalized against a simultaneous white bread reference (white bread = 100).
+**Phase 1: Digestion protocol** — Food standardized to ~0.5g available carbohydrate, ground and sieved, dissolved in ~20mL 0.15M sodium acetate buffer (pH 4.5–5.0).
+Alpha-amylase + glucoamylase added at T=0, incubated at 37°C. Glucose read at T=0/15/30/60 min.
+AUC normalized against a white bread reference (white bread = 100).

-**Phase 3: Full data collection**
-20 foods across low/medium/high GI categories, plus 3 validation foods (white bread, rolled oats, lentils) used to confirm the pipeline before scaling up.
-Two trials per food minimum.

-**Phase 4: ML comparison**
-Three models compared: macronutrients only (baseline, established at 60.8% LOO accuracy on a 79-food computational dataset), AUC only (sensor signal alone), macronutrients + AUC combined.
-The delta between baseline and combined quantifies the sensor's contribution.
+**Phase 2: Data collection** — 5 foods spanning the GI range (white bread 100, white rice ~73, oats ~50, lentils ~29, chickpeas ~28), 3 trials each.

+**Phase 3: Analysis** — Spearman correlation between sensor AUC and published GI values, with confidence interval.
+Macronutrient-only baseline (60.8% LOO accuracy, 79-food dataset) retained as background context.

+## Status
+Nothing physically built or purchased yet.
+See `docs/` for full materials list and assembly protocol.